oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 the client to detect PKCE support) or (b) provide a deployment-specific way to ensure or determine PKCE support by the AS.

+Authorization servers MUST mitigate PKCE Downgrade Attacks by ensuring that a token request containing a `code_verifier` parameter is accepted only if a `code_challenge` parameter was present in the authorization request, see (#pkce_downgrade_countermeasures) for details.

 ### Implicit Grant

 The implicit grant (response type "token") and other response types